 Removed Features

-During refactoring, I've removed some other interesting conceptions from the core of the framework.
-They could be reborn as a separate libraries as well as navigation widget.
+During refactoring, I removed some other interesting concepts from the framework core.
+They could be reborn as separate libraries as well as the navigation widget.

 Views

-Views provided convenient ways to define how data object are to be rendered.
+Views provided convenient ways to define how data objects are to be rendered.

 Originally, Weblocks supported three types of views:

 Views mainly consist of a rendering framework unique to the view and a series of view fields.
-The table view for example knows how to render a HTML table.
+The table view, for example, knows how to render an HTML table.

-View fields usually map to the slots of your data class but they were flexible enough to be used in any other way.
-Associated with each view field regardless of the view type are things like a human-readable label and information on how to render the field (presentation).
+View fields usually mapped to the slots of your data class but they were flexible enough to be used in any other way.
+Associated with each view field regardless of the view type were things like a human-readable label and information on how to render the field (presentation).

 Form views included additional parameters like how to translate user input to a proper model value (parser) and constraints on the data (satisfies).